Migrate SQL Server Integration Services packages to an Azure SQL Managed Instance

 On the Migration source detail screen, specify the connection details for the source SQL Server.

 If you haven't installed a trusted certificate on your server, select the Trust server certificate check box.

 When a trusted certificate isn't installed, SQL Server generates a self-signed certificate when the instance is started.
 This certificate is used to encrypt the credentials for client connections.

-SSL connections that are encrypted using a self-signed certificate does not provide strong security.
+TLS connections that are encrypted using a self-signed certificate does not provide strong security.
 They are susceptible to man-in-the-middle attacks.
-You should not rely on SSL using self-signed certificates in a production environment or on servers that are connected to the internet.
+You should not rely on TLS using self-signed certificates in a production environment or on servers that are connected to the internet.

 Specify target details